-Environmental health, health promotion and education of communicable diseases
+- Environmental health, health promotion and education of communicable diseases.

-- Surveillance and prevention
+- Surveillance and prevention.

-- Screening and immunization
+- Screening and immunization.

 The role of public health is to prevent illness and promote health, a goal that all of us would want as much as we value fire or police protection.
-It’s just common sense that keeping people healthy is preferable to having to cure them after they get sick.
+It is just common sense that keeping people healthy is preferable to having to cure them after they get sick.
 Most of our work is behind the scenes: inspecting restaurants, testing the bathing waters at public beaches and pools, following up on infectious diseases to prevent their spread, promoting and offering timely immunizations, monitoring and prevention of lead poisoning, inspecting day care centers and schools, and a wide variety of other efforts to limit or prevent disease.

 Health Department Sanitarians

-Test the water at public pools and beaches
+- Test the water at public pools and beaches.

-Inspect restaurant and food service facilities
+- Inspect restaurant and food service facilities.

-Inspect and approve septic system and well permits
+- Inspect and approve septic system and well permits.